alan-turing-institute/scivision/README.md

   - development of the Python package (in the root directory)
   - development of the website (in `frontend`)
   - the documentation sources (in `docs`)
-  - the issue tracker - **submit a bug or feature request [here](https://github.com/alan-turing-institute/scivision/issues)**
+  - the issue tracker &mdash; **submit a bug or feature request [here](https://github.com/alan-turing-institute/scivision/issues)**
 - A [gallery of notebooks](https://github.com/scivision-gallery) using Scivision models and datasets via the Python library

 ## Installation

-To install the Scivision Python library, refer to the [installation instructions](https://scivision.readthedocs.io/en/latest/user_guide.html#installation).
+[Installation instructions](https://scivision.readthedocs.io/en/latest/user_guide.html#installation) for the Scivision Python package.

 ## Contributing